Australian Football League: Australian television

 AFL matches are currently broadcast in Australia by the free-to-air Seven Network and subscription television provider Foxtel.
-The current deal was announced in August 2015 and covered the inclusive 2017–2022 seasons.
-In 2020, the deal was extended until 2024 inclusive.
+The current deal was announced in September 2022 and covered the inclusive 2025–2031 seasons.

 The Seven Network broadcasts an average of three-and-a-half games a round; Friday Night, Saturday Night, Sunday Afternoon and any Thursday or Monday Night matches that may occur throughout the year.
 Channel Seven also airs the AFL Finals Series and the AFL Grand Final.
 Foxtel broadcasts every match through their Fox Footy channels, including simulcasts from the Seven Network except for the grand final, which is aired exclusively on Channel Seven.
 Foxtel also has the rights to air rounds on their internet protocol television platform titled Foxtel Now, as well as via the sports streaming service Kayo.

 Telecast history

 The 1957 VFL season was the first broadcast after the commencement of television in Australia (introduced in 1956 to coincide with the Melbourne Olympic Games).
 During the late 1950s and 1960s, all Melbourne stations (ABV2, HSV7, GTV9 and, after it commenced in 1965, ATV0/ATV10) broadcast some games.
 However, in the late 1950s and early 1960s, the VFL was concerned that direct telecasts may affect attendances and stations were only permitted to telecast a delayed replay of the last quarter of games.
 From 1974 until 1986, the Seven Network and the Australian Broadcasting Corporation (ABC) were given exclusive rights to VFL/AFL games.
 The only year Seven did not telecast games was 1987 when the rights were bought by Broadcom, which on-sold the rights to the ABC in Victoria.
 Seven regained the rights in 1988 and also exclusive rights.

 With the launch of subscription television in Australia, AFL match coverage commenced on cable television.
 Optus Vision bid for and won exclusive pay-TV rights from 1996 to 2001, screening coverage on its own 24-hour AFL channel, branded Sports AFL in Brisbane, Sydney and Melbourne (where available).
 The Sports AFL channel was later closed due to financial issues and relaunched in March 1999 as C7 Sport by the Seven Network with AFL match coverage also transferred to the new channel.
 C7 Sport became available in regional areas not in the Foxtel or Optus Vision licence area via Austar soon after the re-launch.
 The AFL coverage was not available through Foxtel at this time as the Seven Network and Foxtel disagreed on the cost of carrying the C7 channel.
 These issues regarding C7 and AFL broadcasting rights evolved into a court case between not just the Seven Network and News Limited but Seven against the owners of the Nine Network and Network Ten in the years that followed.